joshswan/react-native-globalize/README.md

 | `values` | `Object` | `{}` | Variables for replacement/formatting. |
 | `style` | `TextStyle` | | Styles to apply to resulting `Text` node. |

 * Values/variables can also be passed as props.
-Any additional props other than the 3 above will be merged with the `values` object (props will overwrite values in the object if both are given and key collide).
+Any additional props other than the 3 above will be merged with the `values` object (props will overwrite values in the object if both are given and keys collide).
 * Values ***can also be components***.
 See the last example below.
 * See [ICU message formatting guidelines](http://userguide.icu-project.org/formatparse/messages) for more info.